 We seek additional income by selling some fixed interest assets with an agreement to buy them back and using the proceeds to buy variable rate bonds.
 This is known as a sale and repurchase agreement.

 The asset mix shown here is calculated net of the liability to repurchase the fixed interest assets held in connection with the sale and repurchase agreement.

-The return achieved by the assets allocated to unit linked plans was 9.8% before tax and charges.
-This return is applicable to pension plans and reduced to 8.3% for life and investment plans before charges because of tax we have to pay.
+The return achieved by the assets allocated to unit linked plans was -0.1% before tax and charges.
+This return is applicable to pension plans and increased to 0.4% for life and investment plans before charges because of tax relief on investment losses.
 The charges for managing the fund were approximately 0.5%.

 Previous performance figures

 Before tax and charges

 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 -0.4% 9.0% 12.4% 6.4% 6.9% 4.4% 7.6% 1.3% 8.7% 9.8%

 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 -0.1% 7.3% 10.2% 5.5% 5.8% 3.9% 6.4% 1.3% 7.2% 8.3%

 The rates below were declared on 08 January 2018